 - The best VPN services to keep your online business private

-All these password managers secure your data, on your machine and in the cloud, with the toughest form of encryption in wide usage today.
+All the best password managers secure your data, both on your machine and in the cloud, with the toughest form of encryption in wide usage today.
 All have software for Windows, macOS, Android and iOS.

 Most offer a two-factor authentication option for master passwords.
 But none can recover your master password for you if you forget it, although some let you reset that password to something else.